starkbank/sdk-clojure/README.md

 Just select the way of passing the project user that is more convenient to you.
 On all following examples we will assume a default user has been set in the configs.
+We will also assume you are using `(:use starkbank.core)` on your code ns calls to expose the starkbank SDK namespaces.

 ## Testing in Sandbox